 1. Brexit impact on the state of the field of EFL/ESOL

-One fallout from Brexit, that does not make the front pages of newspapers, is how does Brexit impact on the state of the field of EFL/ESOL?
-Well, at the moment, no one really knows.
+One fallout from Brexit, that does not make the front pages of newspapers, is how Brexit impacts the state of the field of EFL/ESOL.
+Well, at the moment, no one knows.
 At the time of writing this blog, Britain has “left,” but not actually “left” as there is an agreement in place until the end of 2020.

-Currently any aspiring English language teacher can take a UK-based certificate and move across the EU to apply for work.
+Currently, any aspiring English language teacher can take a UK-based certificate and move across the EU to apply for work.
 Likewise, it is possible for an EU national to have a relevant EFL certificate and can apply to work in the UK.
 Indeed, many do.
 It’s quite common for schools to hire teachers from across Europe to work in their summer camp programs.
-For them it is appealing as they get to practice their English, travel around the UK and get paid for it!
+For them, it is appealing as they get to practice their English, travel around the UK and get paid for it!
 Wins all round!
-Though, this may change next year!
+However, this may change next year!

 2. Working in the UK